MarcusFelling/PowerShell/README.md

 Adds build link to associated work items.
 Runs as the last step in TFS 2015 web-based (non XAML) build definitions.

+### GetCommitAssociatedToBuild.ps1

+Gets Git commit hash from last successful build from specified TFS build defintion, returns value in variable to be used in other build steps.

 ### SSISDeploy.ps1
 Script to deploy SSIS package (ISPAC)